psychemedia/island-storynotes/spithead_chronology.md

 Bridport had orders to sail to Brest, but the celebrations delayed things; eventually, final preparations could be mde on the 16th and Bridport could sail on the 17th.

-NB Pompee rturned to Portsmouth on June 16th; two days before discoverd that 80 men anted to mutiny and sail the ship into Brest and desert to th French side.
+NB Pompee rturned to Portsmouth on June 16th; two days before discoverd that 80 men anted to mutiny and sail the ship into Brest and desert to the French side.
 Six ringleaders were brought home to be court-martialled.

 the nore... but that is another story for another day